prefix-dev/sharded-repo/sparse_repodata_cep.md

 The current repodata format is a JSON file that contains all the packages in a given channel.
 Unfortunately, that means it grows with the number of packages in the channel.
 This is a problem for large channels like conda-forge, which has over 150,000+ packages.
 It becomes very slow to fetch, parse and update the repodata.

+## Design goals

+1. **Speed**: Fetching repodata MUST be very fast.
+Both in the hot- and cold-cache case.
+2. **Easy to update**: The channel MUST be very easy to update when new packages become available.
+3. **CDN friendly**: A CDN MUST be usable to cache the majority of the data.
+This reduces the operating cost of a channel.
+4. **Support authN and authZ**: It MUST be possible to implement authentication and authorization with little extra overhead.
+5. **Easy to implement**: It MUST be relatively straightforward to implement to ease the adoption in different tools.
+6. **Client-side cachable**: If a user has a hot cache the user SHOULD only have to download small incremental changes.
+Preferably as little communication as possible with the server should be required to check freshness of the data.
+7. **Bandwidth optimized**: Any data that is transferred SHOULD be as small as possible.

 ## Previous work

+### JLAP

 In a previous CEP, [JLAP](https://github.com/conda-incubator/ceps/pull/20) was introduced.
 With JLAP only the changes to an initially downloaded `repodata.json` file have to be downloaded which means the user drastically saves on bandwidth which in turn makes fetching repodata much faster.

-However, in practice patching the original repodata can be a very expensive operation, both in terms of memory and in terms of compute.
+However, in practice patching the original repodata can be a very expensive operation, both in terms of memory and in terms of compute because of the shear amount of data involved.

-JLAP also does not save anything with a cold cache which is often the case for CI runners.
+JLAP also does not save anything with a cold cache because the initial repodata still has to be downloaded.
+THis is often the case for CI runners.

 Finally, the implementation of JLAP is quite complex which makes it hard to adopt for implementers.

+### ZSTD compression

+A notable improvement is compressing the `repodata.json` with `zst` and serving that file.
+In practice this yields a file that is 20% smaller (20-30 Mb for large cases).
+Although this is still quite a big file its substantially smaller.

+However, the file still contains all repodata in the channel.
+This means the file needs to be redownloaded every time anyone adds a single package (even if a user doesnt need that package).

+Because the file is relatively big this means that often a large `max-age` is used for caching which means it takes more time to propagate new packages through the ecosystem.

 ## Proposal

 We propose a "sharded" repodata format.
 It works by splitting the repodata into multiple files (one per package name) and recursively fetching the "shards".

 The shards are stored by the hash of their content (e.g. "content-addressable").
 That means that the URL of the shard is derived from the content of the shard.
-This allows for efficient caching and deduplication of shards.
+This allows for efficient caching and deduplication of shards on the client.
+Because the files are content-addressable no round-trip to the server is required to check fressness of individual shards.

-An index file stores the mapping from package name to shard URL.
+Additionally an index file stores the mapping from package name to shard hash.

 Although not explicitly required the server SHOULD support HTTP/2 to reduce the overhead of doing a massive number of requests.

 ### Repodata shard index

 The shard index is a file that is stored under `<channel>/<subdir>/repodata_shards.msgpack.zst`.
 It is a zstandard compressed `msgpack` file that contains a mapping from package name to shard hash.

-We suggest serving the file with a short lived `Cache-Control` `max-age` header of 60 seconds to an hour.

 The contents look like the following (written in JSON for readability):